-Steps • For more details about the product and how to configure features, click Help or press F1.
+Steps @ For more details about the product and how to configure features, click Help or press F1.

 - 1) Select .
-Configuration, then browse to Administration. - 2) Browse to Access Rights. - Right-click Access Rights and select New > API Client. - 4) In the Name field, enter a unique name for the API Client. - 5) Use the initial authentication key or click Generate Authentication Key to generate a new one.
+Configuration, then browse to Administration. - Browse to Access Rights. - Right-click Access Rights, then select New > API Client. - 4) In the Name field, enter a unique name for the API Client. - 5) Use the initial authentication key or click Generate Authentication Key to generate a new one.
+A random 24-character alphanumeric authentication key is automatically generated.

-Important

-This key appears only once, so be sure to record it.
+Important: This key appears only once, so be sure to record it.
 The API Client uses the authentication key to log on to SMC API.